-Michael Gross is entering his third year of coaching cross country at Auburn Montgomery.
-After originally graduating from AUM with a Bachelor of Science and a Master of Education in physical education, he now continues build a cross country program at his alma mater.
+Michael Gross is entering his fourth year of coaching cross country at Auburn Montgomery.
+After originally graduating from AUM with a bachelor of science and a master of education in physical education, he now continues build a cross country program at his alma mater.

 Gross was a distance runner in high school and continues to run for fitness and fun.
 For the past few years, he has been on a quest to run a marathon in every state, and he is closing in on that accomplishment.
 He has also completed ultra-marathons of 40 miles and 50 miles.